instill-ai/instill-core/README.md

 ### Download and run VDP locally

-Execute the following commands to start pre-built images with all the dependencies
+Execute the following commands to start pre-built images with all the dependencies:

 ```bash
 git clone https://github.com/instill-ai/vdp.git